Chicken and Potatoes in Cider Cream Sauce

 Instructions

-• Season with salt and pepper on both sides and then lightly dredge in the flour, shaking off any excess.
+- Season with salt and pepper on both sides.
+Place the flour in a shallow bowl and then lightly dredge the chicken cutlets in the flour, shaking off any excess.

-• Add the chicken to the pan and cook without moving until well browned on the bottom, about 2-3 minutes.
+- Add the chicken to the skillet and cook without moving until well browned on the bottom, about 2-3 minutes.
 Flip the cutlets and cook until browned, about 1 minute longer.
 Remove from pan and set aside.

 Recipe Notes